 - Any private person through one of the organisations listed above*

 *Affiliated societies/private people must specify the official nominating organisation they are linked to.
+Nominations for the 2021 are now closed.

 How to nominate a person or group